Riley drives in 2, Braves beat Mets 5-0, head to playoffs

-ATLANTA (AP) — Austin Riley drove in two runs with two hits and the Atlanta Braves looked postseason ready in a 5-0 win over Noah Syndergaard and the New York Mets in Sunday’s final regular season game for both teams.
+ATLANTA (AP) — The Atlanta Braves can now focus on the playoffs.
+The New York Mets and manager Luis Rojas face an uncertain future.

-Syndergaard (0-1) allowed two runs, including a leadoff homer to Jorge Soler, in his one scheduled inning.
-It was his second start after returning from Tommy John surgery.
+Austin Riley drove in two runs with two hits and the Braves looked postseason ready in a 5-0 win over Noah Syndergaard and the Mets in Sunday’s final regular season game for both teams.

 The Mets (77-85) were held to three hits.
 They suffered one final letdown in their disappointing season as they failed to win the season series against the Braves.